GerHobbelt/cef-wiki/CrashReporting.md

-         information; default to "CEF"> ExternalHandler=<Windows only; Name of the external handler exe to use instead of re-launching the main exe; default to empty> ServerURL=<crash server URL; default to empty>
+         information; default to "CEF"> ExternalHandler=<Windows only; Name of the external handler exe to use instead of re-launching the main exe; default to empty> BrowserCrashForwardingEnabled=<macOS only; True if browser process crashes should be forwarded to the system crash reporter; default to false> ServerURL=<crash server URL; default to empty>
 RateLimitEnabled=<True if uploads should be rate limited; default to true>
 MaxUploadsPerDay=<Max uploads per 24 hours, used if rate limit is enabled;